 In grades K-6 (the Grammar Stage) students are provided with the necessary tools and facts of learning in a variety of subjects such as history, science, Latin, math, grammar, and reading.
 The goal is to equip students with the foundational building blocks of education while their minds are most receptive to memorization and observation.

-Click here to view an overview of the Logos School elementary curriculum.
+Click here to view an overview of the Logos School elementary curriculum, by subject and grade.

 Each grade is responsible to read through at least ten of the books on its literature list each year.
 In second through sixth grades the list has been broken into the following three sections to provide clarity and accountability: